LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The developed framework not only offers a cost-effective and flexible hardware solution, but also enables customisation of the analysis algorithms to meet the requirements of different research projects.

-## Hardware preperation
+## Hardware preparation

 %%Ten_numbered_test_magnets_in_separate_holders.png%%

-For the hardware setup, the 3D-Fullsphere\ref{d-fullsphere} sensor is used for the evaulation of the framework.
+For the hardware setup, the 3D-Fullsphere\ref{d-fullsphere} sensor is used for the evaluation of the framework.
 As this is equipped with an exchangeable magnetic holder mount, suitable holders are required for the magnets to be measured.
 Ten random *N45 12x12x12mm* neodymium magnets were used, which are shown in figure \ref{Ten_numbered_test_magnets_in_separate_holders.png}.

 These were placed in modified 3D printed holders \ref{Ten_numbered_test_magnets_in_separate_holders.png} and then numbered.
 This allows them to be matched to the measurement results later.